esnet/iperf/README.md

 platforms, however there have been some reports of success with OpenBSD, Android, other Linux distributions.

-iperf3 is principally developed by ESnet / Lawrence Berkleley National Laboratory.
+iperf3 is principally developed by ESnet / Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.

 For more information see: http://software.es.net/iperf